ve2opn/Pi-Star-Odroid-C2-C4/README.md

 @reboot  /home/pi-star/z_my.sh
 ```
  - Access the Web interface, activate the hat, change to your settings / restore conf. if you have one.
- - Check the modem and enable services
+ - Check the modem and enable services:
 ```
 pistar-findmodem
 systemctl daemon-reload